ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

       may want to change the default to `something like 5% to reflect data on people not filing taxes
       <https://www.cbsnews.com/news/taxes-what-happens-if-you-dont-file-tax-return/>`_.

-The
-default is set to 0% as we do not expect people to be "missing" from administrative data.

 **Targeted Omission:**